AR: Powering Non-tech Businesses to Stay Ahead of the Curve

-Augmented Reality in Ecommerce
+Augmented Reality in E-commerce

 What if it doesn’t look as good as it does in the pictures?
 So it teamed up with Prolific Interactive (a mobile-focused product agency) to create the “In-Home Preview”.
-It shows accurate 3D models of every product that interact with customers within their existing environment.
+It shows accurate 3D models of every product that interacts with customers within their existing environment.

 Wondering whether the sofa you’re about to order is the right shade and measurements?

 What of the home decorations you’re ordering?
 Will they look just as good in your living room as they do in your head?
-Amazon or not, ordering wrong stuff is hazardous, especially in terms of hard-earned money.
+Amazon or not, ordering the wrong stuff is hazardous, especially in terms of hard-earned money.

 Well, about two years ago, this eCommerce giant incorporated a new feature as well, called ‘AR View’, in its app to help riddle your queries.
 This update allows you to visualize online products in your living space, using the rear camera of your smartphone, making it easier to shop online.
 The products are overlaid in your current environment making it appear lifelike.
 Moreover, it also saves plenty of your time.

-For businesses it has become an effective tool as most retail, marketing and eCommerce businesses are resorting to AR-based mobile apps to leverage real-time augmented reality.
+For businesses, it has become an effective tool as most retail, marketing, and eCommerce businesses are resorting to AR-based mobile apps to leverage real-time augmented reality.
 As for customers, they get an enhanced user experience.

 Which of the above applications have you used?
 How did augmented reality help you shop?